 - Front page think of its visual impact, make it clear who you are and what the post is. - High resolution, well-shot, up-to-date photos add impact.
-Include people, not just buildings.
-Make sure you have permission for all your photos, especially the ones of children and young people. - A contents page is useful. - The first page or two is critical: first impressions!
+Try to have more pictures of people than buildings.
+Make sure you have permission for all your photos, especially the ones of children and young people.

+A contents page is useful.

+- The first page or two is critical: first impressions!
 Say what you are looking for in the new parish priest what skills, gifts and personality.
-Describe who you are your vision/hopes/needs, your church tradition.
-Aim in the first page or two to help the potential priest answer the question: "what is the 'job'? and might I 'fit'?"
-They need to get a sense that there is a 'job' to do so include something about where you see areas for growth as well as describing your strengths.
-Any specific positives, e.g. run local food bank?
-Aiming for (or achieved) eco awards or carbon neutral?
+Describe who you are your vision/hopes/needs, your church tradition. - Aim in the first page or two to help the potential priest answer the question: "what is the 'job'? - and might I 'fit'?"
+They need to get a sense that there is a 'job' to do - so include something about where you see areas for growth as well as describing your strengths. - Include any specific positives, e.g. run local food bank/pantry?
+Youth group?
+Aiming for (or achieved) eco awards or carbon net zero?
 Established contactless giving?
-Candidates also need to be told that there are people who will support and work with them and care for their well-being such as respecting their days off. - Say something about the local area.
+Don't forget to assure the candidate that there are people who will support and work with them and care for their well-being such as respecting their days off. - Say something about the local area.
 Candidates with families, for example, will want to know about schools.
-Healthcare, road and transport links and places to visit are also useful - sell Suffolk!
+Healthcare, road and transport links and places to visit are also useful sell Suffolk!
 A map is helpful to show where the benefice is. - Details of the individual parishes.
 Each parish in a multi-parish-benefice could write their own section.
-Beware of giving too much historical information about the building etc. and focus on key hopes, vision, specific aspects of the role that might attract someone to the post.
-Say something about your activities - and tempt them to find out more from your website! - Include a bit about the rectory, including photos outside (and inside if you can)

-- Layout less can be more 'white space' around blocks of text is important.
-So think about the use of text boxes, different fonts, graphics etc. Make it easy to read - visually attractive and factually accurate.
+Beware of giving too much historical information about the building etc. and focus on key hopes, vision, specific aspects of the role that might attract someone to the post. - Say something about your activities and tempt them to find out more from your website!
+Include a bit about the rectory, including photos outside (and inside if you can) Layout less can be more 'white space' around blocks of text is important.
+So think about the use of text boxes, different fonts, graphics etc. Make it easy to read visually attractive and factually accurate.
 Dense text and too much information can be off-putting. - Remember to give live weblinks where relevant. - Ask the rural/area dean and lay chair to write something about the deanery.
 In Ipswich there is already an attractive page about Inspiring Ipswich which can be inserted.
-Ask the AD of Ipswich for it. - Ask the archdeacon's PA to send you the sections about the diocese and Lightwave, especially if you are in the archdeaconries of Suffolk or Sudbury.
+Ask the AD of Ipswich for it. - Ask the Bishop's Office to send you the sections about the diocese and Lightwave, especially if you are in the archdeaconries of Suffolk or Sudbury.
 See also appendix C if there is an active Lightwave group in the benefice. - Statistical/factual information about the benefice.
-However, much of this will already be in the 'role description', a document collated and sent to potential applicants by the archdeacons' PA, who will ask you for help in preparing it, so there is no need to repeat it in the profile.
+However, much of this will already be in the 'role description', which is prepared by the Designated Officer who will ask you for help in preparing it, so there is no need to repeat it in the profile.
+You can see what goes in a role description by looking on the vacancies page on the website for other examples.